rabuchan/SanJoaquinSalmon_SampleSize/README.md

 Parameters estimated:
 sR = overall survival from Durham Ferry to Chipps Island
-sRO = survival from Durham Ferry to head of Old River
+sR0 = survival from Durham Ferry to head of Old River
 sA = survival from head of Old River to Chipps Island in the San Joaquin River route
 sB = survival from head of Old River to Chipps Island in Old River route
 sA1 = survival from head of Old River to Turner Cut Junction in the San Joaquin River